 The Legal Practice comprises:

-National Boards refer serious matters to tribunals in each state and territory.
-Only a tribunal can cancel a practitioner’s registration, disqualify a person from applying for registration for a time or prohibit a person from using a specified title or providing a specified health service.
+National Boards refer allegations of professional misconduct to tribunals in each state and territory.
+Only a tribunal can cancel a practitioner’s registration, disqualify a person from applying for registration for a time, prohibit a person from using a specified title or prohibit them from providing a specified health service.

 Matters included findings of professional misconduct involving:

 We published 61 summaries about publicly available court or tribunal decisions.
 Some decisions are not published for privacy reasons or due to suppression orders applied by the court or tribunal.
 Other decisions may not be published until the next reporting year, once a tribunal’s full decision and orders have been publicly released.

-Significant prosecutions this year demonstrate the importance of criminal offence provisions for the protection of the public.
+Significant prosecutions demonstrate the importance of criminal offence provisions for the protection of the public.

 Outcomes show that Ahpra continues to identify appropriate thresholds for referring offence complaints for prosecution: